COP-4331-Small-Project/LAMP-stack-website/README.md

 # MyHogwarts - Contact Manager

-This is a LAMP stack web application that can perform account creatation and CRUD operations as a Harry Potter themed contact manager!
+This is a LAMP stack web application that can perform account creation and CRUD operations as a Harry Potter themed contact manager!

 ## Setup(done in PHPStorm)
 Note: `<project directory` is the PhpStorm project directory.
 This is located in `<user dir>/PhpStorm Projects/<project name>`.